GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     Python standard library that is implemented as C extension modules is implemented in the shared library.
 The default is to enable this for Windows.
 See also :ref:`ref-win-dynload`

+**Enable optional SSL support**
+    is used to specify if the application requires SSL support to be enabled.
+    Several packages in the Python standard library will enable SSL related functionality if it is available - even if your application doesn't itself import the :mod:`ssl` module.

 The remaining part of the tab relates to non-system libraries that may need to be linked with the application.
 Typically they correspond to packages in the